-The Mbn meaning in texting began appearing in online forums and text conversations in the early 2010s, though the phrase “must be nice” has been around much longer.
+Mbn began appearing in online forums and text conversations in the early 2010s, though the phrase “My Best Network” has been around much longer.

-The full form of MBN is“must be nice,” was commonly used in spoken English before it was shortened.
+The full form of MBN is“My Best Network,” which was commonly used in spoken English before it was shortened.
 It expresses envy, admiration, or passive judgment about someone else’s situation.

 Evolution

-With texting and platforms like Twitter favoring brevity, “must be nice” became MBN—saving time and keystrokes while still getting the point across.
+With texting and platforms like Twitter favoring brevity, “My Best Network” became MBN—saving time and keystrokes while still getting the point across.

 MBN Today